Ariège (department)

 Ariège (/fr/; Arièja /oc/) is a department in southwestern France, located in the region of Occitanie.
 It is named after the river Ariège and its capital is Foix.
-Ariège is known for its rural landscape, with a population of 153,287 as of 2019.
+Ariège is known for its rural and mountainous landscape, with a population of 155,722 as of 2023.
 Its INSEE and postal code is 09.
 The inhabitants of the department are known as Ariègeois or Ariègeoises.